Infrastructure as Code: Automated Deployments with Ansible

 $ git tag LIVE $ export TAG=$(date +DEPLOYED-%F/%H%M) # this generates a timestamp $ echo $TAG # should show "DEPLOYED-" and then the timestamp $ git tag $TAG $ git push origin LIVE $TAG # pushes the tags up to GitHub

 Now it’s easy, at any time, to check what the difference is between our current codebase and what’s live on the servers.
-This will come in useful in a few chapters, when we look at database migrations.
+This will come in handy in a few chapters, when we look at database migrations.
 Have a look at the tag in the history:

-Once again, this use of git tags isn’t meant to be the One True Way.
-We just need some sort of way of keeping track of what was deployed when. |
+| Once again, this use of Git tags isn’t meant to be the one true way.
+We just need some sort of way to keep track of what was deployed when. |

-Tell everyone!
+Tell Everyone!

 You now have a live website!
 Tell all your friends!
 Tell your mum, if no one else is interested!
 Or, tell me!
-I’m always delighted to see a new reader’s site! [email protected]
+I’m always delighted to see a new reader’s site: [email protected]!

 In the next chapter, it’s back to coding again.